satoshi-block/descodeuses/README.md

 Caution : take into account that your jenkins is listening on port 8080 inside the container.

-Also the port 50000 can be added wihile running your container if you intend to attach a jenkins node agent
+Also the port 50000 can be added while running your container if you intend to attach a jenkins node agent

 E/ Ensure that your jenkins docker container is up and running on local
 - Tips : Use the docker ps.... command